saona-raimundo/preexplorer/README.md

     - pub use configuration::*;
       in lib level.
   - Expose base_plot_script
+    - It is behind the Configuration
+      - Shall we expose the whole thing?
+No
+        - Document well that all configurations are taken into account
+        - Document how to add more settings
-    - At least examples for plot script in Plotable
+    - At least examples for plot script in Plotable Trait documentation
   - Make a personalized plot_script writable
     - Add a macro for it?
-  - Make data and plot directory constants public
+  - Extend traits
-  - Add method
+    - Saveable
       - .path_to_data
         - Gives the full path to the data file with extension
+    - Plotable
+      - .plot_later
+        - save and write_plot_script together
       - .path_to_plot_script
         - Gives the full path to the plot script file with extension
   - Document
     - Trait structure
       - Configurable + -> Saveable + -> Plotable